 If you are concerned that you might be at risk of iodine deficiency or excess, talk to your doctor.
-Iodine deficiency and excess can be diagnosed through a 24 hour urine test that measures iodine.
+Iodine deficiency and excess can be diagnosed through a 24-hour urine test that measures iodine.

-It’s also worth mentioning that, contrary to popular belief, you don’t need to stay away from soy to keep your thyroid healthy.
-As long as your iodine levels are normal, soy won’t have a negative impact on your thyroid.
+It’s also worth mentioning that, contrary to popular belief, you don’t need to stay away from soy to keep your thyroid function healthy.
+As long as your iodine levels are normal, soy won’t have a negative impact on your thyroid health.
 A literature review of 14 studies found that soy does not affect, or at most, very modestly affects thyroid function.
 When iodine intake is adequate, eating soy does not worsen thyroid function, so you can go ahead and have those edamame or indulge in a soy macchiato (my favorite).
 That being said, those who take thyroid medications and eat soy may require higher levels of the medication, due to lower absorption of synthetic thyroid hormone when soy is also consumed.

-Getting enough sleep, practicing meditation and mindfulness, exercising, eating a plant- rich diet and having a supportive community of friends and family all play a role in how our body reacts to stress.
+Getting enough sleep, practicing meditation and mindfulness, exercising, eating a plant-rich diet, and having a supportive community of friends and family all play a role in how our body reacts to stress.
 Working with a qualified healthcare practitioner to come up with a plan to effectively cope with stress can greatly reduce its negative physiological effects and improve wellbeing.

 4. Not eating enough

 If you’re counting calories, make sure you don’t overdo it.
 Those who restrict their calorie intake are at risk of lowering their thyroid hormone T3 levels.
 One study found that reducing your calorie intake by 16-20% causes a significant decrease in thyroid hormone T3 levels.
-Low T3 is associated in increased likelihood of weight gain – this partly explains rapid weight gain after stopping a strict diet.
+Low T3 is associated with an increased likelihood of weight gain – this partly explains rapid weight gain after stopping a strict diet.

 Just like stress, not giving your body what it needs to function puts it in energy conservation mode, so your metabolism slows down.
 Even if you are starting a diet or a new nutritional program, do not starve yourself – eat mindfully to satiety, and talk to a qualified health care professional and a health coach about the best plan for you.
-You can limit your calories without harming your thyroid.
-Any plan you choose to follow should be implemented thoughtfully and include not only dietary changes, but include movement, sleep and stress reduction.
+You can limit your calories without harming your thyroid health.
+Any plan you choose to follow should be implemented thoughtfully and include not only dietary changes, but include movement, sleep, and stress reduction.